-At 8:30am my name was called and I was handcuffed again and escorted to a courtroom.
-I appeared before a judge, and after explaining who I am and what I do with my life she ordered my release, but did not drop the charges.
+Around 8:30am my name was called, and I was handcuffed again and escorted to a courtroom.
+I appeared before a judge, and after explaining who I am and what I do with my life she ordered my release but did not drop the charges.
 I was finally processed out of the facility at 5pm that evening.
 The reunion with my wife was one of the most profound moments of our marriage.

-All charges were eventually dropped and expunged with the support of an amazing family, outstanding legal counsel… and resources that were available to me.
+All charges were eventually dropped, and the arrest was expunged with the support of an amazing family, outstanding legal counsel… and resources that were available to me.

-This unimaginable experience did not just happen to me, it happened for me.
-Because of this experience, my eyes were opened to see the influence of my white privilege.
-Considering all that is happening in our country right now there is no doubt that the color of my skin protected me from a far worse outcome.
+This unimaginable experience opened my eyes to see the influence of my white privilege.
+There is no doubt in my mind that the color of my skin protected me from a far worse outcome.
 I AM NOT OK WITH THIS!
 NO ONE SHOULD BE.

-Much has come to light about the conduct of the officers on that night.
+There is much that must come to light about the conduct of the arresting officers on that night.
 Authority was misused and abused, and they failed to “protect and serve.”
 I am moved to seek justice and to protect the civil liberties of others.
-To this day, I am doing everything in my power to hold those persons and systems to account and to demand change.
+I have filed a civil lawsuit in pursuit of justice.
+I am doing everything in my power to hold those persons and systems to account and to motivate change.
 Jaguar will lead the way.

 I always have choice.
 I am always responsible for how I show up in this world - no matter how I feel, no matter what the circumstances may be.